Background

 Trialling and developing reduced-scale new-concept seaplanes and Ocean’s own GULL UAV seaplanes, testing in all extremes.

 Step by step, problems were overcome, solutions developed and the new hull forms and their step-change benefits were proven.
 The marriage of hull to aircraft configuration was refined to secure complementary aerodynamics and hydrodynamics, bringing further advantages.
+All data and learning was applied to both GULL UAVs and the Ocean family.